Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Hyperbolic geodesics

 where $f(r_p) = 1-2m_1/r_p$ and the effective potential $\mathcal{V}_{\rm eff}(r;\calL) = f(r_p)(1+\calL^2/r_p^2)$.
 Not all values of $\E$ and $\calL$ correspond to scattered orbits.
 For a given $\E$, the particle will fall into the black hole if $\calL < \calL_{\rm crit}(\E)$ where the critical value is obtained by simultaneously solving $\partial_r \mathcal{V}_{\rm eff}(r;\calL) = 0$ and $\E^2 - \mathcal{V}_{\rm eff}(r;\calL) = 0$.
 This gives

 where $\alpha = \sqrt{9\E^2 -8}$.

 The structure of the PM expansions in Eqs.~\eqref{eq:DeltaE_PM} and \eqref{eq:DeltaE_H_7PM} is clearest when the orbit is parameterized using the impact parameter and, say, $\vinf$.
-The relation between $(\E,\calL)$ and $(b, \vinf)$ are given in Eq.~\eqref{eq:v_and_rel_gamma} and \eqref{eq:b_from_E_L}.
+The relation between $(\E,\calL)$ and $(b, \vinf)$ is given in Eq.~\eqref{eq:v_and_rel_gamma} and \eqref{eq:b_from_E_L}.
 The impact parameter can also be related to the other quantities using the geodesic equations above.
 Geometrically, the impact parameter is given by

-where in the second line I have used l'Hopital's rule, and the third line is arrived at by using Eqs.~\eqref{eq:uphi} and \eqref{eq:ur}.
+where in the second line I have used l'H\^{o}pital's rule, and the third line is arrived at by using Eqs.~\eqref{eq:uphi} and \eqref{eq:ur}.
 As expected, this agrees with Eq.~\eqref{eq:b_from_E_L}.
 I will denote the critical value of the impact parameter by $b_{\rm crit}(\E) = \calL_{\rm crit}(\E)/\sqrt{\E^2 - 1}$.

 In order to parametrize motion along the orbit it is convenient to employ Darwin's relativistic anomaly, $\chi$.
 This is defined via its relation with the orbital radius such that